Coccinella septempunctata: In culture

 In Malta, the ladybird is believed to have been born when the Virgin Mary pricked her finger with a rose thorn at the crucifixion.
 A black beetle flew under Mary's finger and turned red when a drop of her blood landed on it.
 Then seven of Mary's tears washed away some of the blood, leaving behind seven spots on its back.
 The Maltese originally called ladybirds kola, but changed it to nannakola after a nursery rhyme "Nanna Kola" (Grandmother Kola) became popular in the early 20th century.
 In Sweden, ladybirds are called nyckelpiga, or "key helper", because it was believed that their seven spots represented the seven virtues, and that they held the keys to unlock the kingdom of heaven for the Virgin Mary.
 In Spain, ladybirds are called mariquita or marieta, names derived from Maria, the Virgin Mary.

-C. septempunctata has been designated the national insect of Finland.
+C. septempunctata is designated the national insect of Finland.
 The seven-spotted ladybug is also the official insect in five states in the United States, namely, Massachusetts, New Hampshire, Delaware, Ohio and Tennessee.
 New York state has another species of ladybug as their official state insect, the nine-spotted ladybug (C. novemnotata).

-C. septempunctata has featured on postage stamps from many countries, including Switzerland, Finland, Malta, Croatia, Algeria, Israel, Iraq, China and India.
+C. septempunctata is featured on postage stamps from many countries, including Switzerland, Finland, Malta, Croatia, Algeria, Israel, Iraq, China and India.